 Communication with the librarian is available at firstname.lastname@example.org.
 Requests for articles can still be made and shared electronically and eBooks can be downloaded.
 For any questions or assistance with research, please email the Librarian at the address above.

 Materials not part of the collection may be obtained through interlibrary loan (ILL), governed by the rules of the lending library.
-All interlibrary loan requests must be submitted to the librarian through this form; requests should be expected to take from 1 hour for emailed journal articles, up to 2 weeks for printed books.
-NOTE: Due to the COVID crisis most college libraries have suspended ILL or are operating on a very limited basis.
+All interlibrary loan requests must be submitted to the librarian by email at email@example.com.
+Requests should be expected to take from 1 hour for emailed journal articles, up to 2 weeks for printed books.
+NOTE: Due to the COVID crisis most college libraries are still operating on a limited basis.
 The cost to borrow from the Library is $15.00 per item for institutions.
-Current students and faculty of Gratz College incur no fee, other than late fees.
+Current students and faculty of Gratz College incur no fee, other than replacement fees.

 Any materials not returned to the library by students will result in charges, impeding the ability to graduate.
 Any materials not returned by faculty, staff, or community will result in replacement fees and/ or loss of privileges.

 Online subscription database access is for currently enrolled students and faculty only with a LITS provided login.
 Students have access to their Tuttleman Library login for the duration of their time at Gratz until graduation.